-Originally announced for 2016 and under a different artist name—C-Jeff—it now finally came out for everyone to hear.
-In typical C-Jeff—now Seajeff—fashion, Magenta is a well thought-out and expertly carried-out album using chiptune—here the ZX Spectrum computer—as sole instrument.
+Originally announced for 2016—it has now finally come out for everyone to hear.
+In typical C-jeff—fashion, Magenta is a well thought-out and expertly carried-out album using chiptune—here the ZX Spectrum computer—as sole instrument.
 Regardless of that huge limitation, Magenta succeeds in covering a wide variety of musical genres and sonic textures.
 A masterful album going from jazz fusion to progressive metal, but, most importantly, conveying that sweet retrowave vibe.

 Beaten to Death – Agronomicon

 It’s always quite difficult to describe Beaten to Death‘s sound: it’s grindcore but melodic, quite noisy and heavy-hitting but also almost devoid of distortion, going instead for the sound of an overdrive and other effects.
 At a little over twenty minutes, it’s not a huge offering, but it’s a worthy one.
 The Oslo-based quintet continues to plow their way ahead, and each of their releases continues to be an insanely good one.